patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ### 4.1 EDA

-Actually, we have to do the **EDA** (Exploratory Data Analysis) before loading data to data warehouse for cleaning and transformation, but in the analysis part, we can do in different objectives.
-In this part, I will do an EDA to see the characteristic of the data, and see if there is any insight that can be used to improve the business.
+Actually, we might have to do the **EDA** (Exploratory Data Analysis) before loading data to data warehouse to see how we would clean the dataset, but in the analysis part, we can do in different objectives.
+In this part, I will do an EDA to see the characteristic of the data, and see if there is any insight that can be meaningful to the business.

 <details><summary>Data Characteristics</summary>
 <p>